mark-glinberg/Deepfake-Detection/README.md

   - requirements.txt - requirements file to train and run Xception models
 - data_extraction.ipynb - notebook for initial data restructuring and manipulation
 - novel_video_audio.ipynb - notebook for the video and audio deepfake detection model
+- Project Guidelines.pdf - Guidelines set out for this project
+- Project Report.pdf - Report of our findings

 ### Datasets